aspose-total/Aspose.Total-Products/total/en/java/conversion/svg-to-markdown/_index.md

 {{< blocks/products/pf/feature-page-header h1="Transform SVG to MARKDOWN via Java" h2="On Premise Java API to Render SVG to MARKDOWN without using any third party application" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-You can convert SVG to MARKDOWN by using two simple steps.
-First you need to render SVG file to DOC using [Aspose.PDF for Java](https://products.aspose.com/pdf/java/).
-After that, by using powerful Document Processing API [Aspose.Words for Java](https://products.aspose.com/words/java/), you can convert DOC to MARKDOWN.
-Both APIs come under [Aspose.Total for Java](https://products.aspose.com/total/java/) package.
+Converting SVG to MARKDOWN is a simple two-step process.
+First, you need to render the SVG file to DOC using Aspose.PDF for Java.
+Aspose.PDF for Java is a powerful PDF document processing API that is part of the Aspose.Total for Java package.
+Once the SVG file is rendered to DOC, you can then use Aspose.Words for Java to convert the DOC to MARKDOWN.
+Aspose.Words for Java is a powerful document processing API that is also part of the Aspose.Total for Java package.

+The process of converting SVG to MARKDOWN is straightforward and easy to do.
+All you need to do is render the SVG file to DOC using Aspose.PDF for Java and then use Aspose.Words for Java to convert the DOC to MARKDOWN.
+Both APIs are part of the Aspose.Total for Java package, so you don't need to worry about downloading and installing separate APIs.

+Once you have the SVG file rendered to DOC and then converted to MARKDOWN, you can use the MARKDOWN file for a variety of purposes.
+For example, you can use it to create webpages, documents, and other types of content.
+You can also use it to create presentations, reports, and other types of documents.

+In conclusion, converting SVG to MARKDOWN is a simple two-step process that can be done quickly and easily using Aspose.PDF for Java and Aspose.Words for Java.
+Both APIs are part of the Aspose.Total for Java package, so you don't need to worry about downloading and installing separate APIs.
+Once you have the SVG file rendered to DOC and then converted to MARKDOWN, you can use the MARKDOWN file for a variety of purposes.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}